 Shana Greene has been a social entrepreneur working in sustainable development, social justice, and environmental conservation for over 35 years.
 She incorporated Village Volunteers on October 17, 2003, the same day the UN declared as the International Day of Eradicating Poverty.
 Working first in Kenya, the goal was to address poverty at multiple levels, recognizing the impact that interrelated issues play in its continuation.
 As founder and Executive Director of Village Volunteers, she collaborates with visionary leaders in Africa and Asia to develop sustainable solutions to community challenges.

 Today, Village Volunteers’ work impacts the lives of thousands daily and continues to grow as a self-sustaining organization with a reputation for tangible and meaningful results.
 Shana provides strategic leadership in the conceptualization, fundraising, and oversight of all Village Volunteers initiatives.
 The initiatives cover a range of issues like access to clean water, gender equality, sustainable agriculture, micro-enterprise development, and education.
-She has spearheaded projects such as the ceramic water filter plant in Kenya that makes 10,000-12,000 water filters a year; has facilitated through our partners the setup of hundreds of micro-enterprises for women in Asia and Africa; funded training programs in sustainable farming methods and seed saving; fund raised to put in community water systems; developed moringa tree projects to grow and powder the super food to distribute to children in areas of malnutrition; set up the Sickle Cell Anemia Initiative to address a major cause of childhood mortality in Sub Saharan Africa; fund raised to build schools and implemented hundreds of scholarship programs for orphans and vulnerable children.
+She has spearheaded projects such as the ceramic water filter plant in Kenya that makes 10,000-12,000 water filters a year; has facilitated through local partners the setup of thousands of micro-enterprises for women in Asia and Africa; funded training programs in sustainable farming methods and seed saving; fund raised to put in community water systems; developed moringa tree projects to grow the super food to distribute to children in areas of malnutrition; set up a Sickle Cell Anemia Initiative to speak to a major cause of childhood mortality in Sub Saharan Africa; fund raised to build schools and implemented hundreds of scholarship programs for orphans and vulnerable children.
 Shana spearheaded a program to develop biodegradable sanitary pads that are manufactured in mini manufacturing sites in India and Kenya where marginalized women are employed.

 Meet the Board of Directors